Skip to content

 Aircraft made transport systems easier as its the fastest way of traveling with high passenger carrying capacity.

-Nowadays, with bigger aircraft size, It can transport more passengers and cargo.
+Nowadays, with bigger aircraft size, it can transport more passengers and cargo.

-So today, we will have a look at jumbo jets, whose size is so big that you may stare at them wondering, “Does this even fly?”
+So today, we will have a look at jumbo jets, whose size is so big that you may stare at them, wondering, “Does this even fly?”

-We will not include US military cargo planes or the biggest plane in the world, Antonov An-225 Mriya, as its a transport aircraft.
+We will not include US military cargo planes or the biggest plane in the world, Antonov An-225 Mriya, as it’s a transport aircraft.

 In this post, we will only consider passenger airplanes with huge carrying capacity and maximum takeoff weight (MTOW).